Sparks with Exchange SE & SharePoint Server

 Hybrid without Teams

-Email and calendar run on Exchange, files on SharePoint – but you don’t want the Teams app.
+Email and calendar run on Exchange (EWS), files on SharePoint Server – but you don’t want the Teams app.
 Sparks uses the same data sources and replaces Teams as the client for meetings and collaboration.

 -